humdrum-tools/humdrum-documentation/guide/ch27/index.md

-Syllable- and word-oriented representations are illustrated in the following excerpt from a motet by Byrd (Example 27.1).
+Syllable- and word-oriented representations are illustrated in the following excerpt from a motet by Byrd (Example&nbsp;27.1).
 The encoded Humdrum data includes three spines: <span class="rep">text</span>,
 <span class="rep">silbe</span> and <span class="rep">kern</span>.
 Normally, only the <span class="rep">silbe</span> and <span